 Tie your home's sensors to an automation system, and they'll watch over the conditions of your home.
 Now, your home can do more than just send you a text, it can actively work to correct a problem.
 Water sensors can trigger your home to cut power and water to a laundry room if water is detected.
 Your lights can be set to come on when you arrive home, or to turn on and off based on the time of day, or where you are.
 When it's time for bed, the same "Good Night" command that dims the lights and locks the door can lower your bedroom shades for privacy.

 Your new security system can detect when someone has entered your property or home and sound an alarm.
 With automation, lights can flash and verbal warnings can be added.
 If this seems too extreme, you can simply have images and video sent to your phone by your camera system.

 Sometimes simply knowing the status of the systems in your home can provide peace of mind.
 The user interface of your system, whether it's a touch panel, tablet, or a smartphone, can show you which windows and doors might be open, which room your kids are in, and other helpful information.
 You can even receive text alerts based on a variety of triggers in your home, like who just armed or disarmed your system, alarm notifications, and environmental devices that are activated, like water sensors, carbon monoxide detectors, and more.

 Don't Forget a Thing

 What happened while you were away from home?
-Your new automation system can show you by displaying a log of activity in and around your home during your absence.
+Your new home automation system in Plymouth, MA, can show you by displaying a log of activity in and around your home during your absence.
 You'll be able to track who entered the home and when, where they went, and when they left.
 This is a great feature for parents or for those with landscapers, pool maintenance, and cleaning people who visit the home.
 If you're leaving for work or vacation, your system can tell you if a window is still open or a TV is still on.
 You can lock up the home and turn everything off from a touch panel, tablet, or your smartphone.